Jane Calvin

-Jane L. Calvin (born April 27, 1938) is an artist based in Chicago, Illinois.
+Jane L. Calvin (born April 27, 1938) is a fine arts photographer and artist based in Chicago, Illinois.

 Calvin was born in Chicago, Illinois.
 Her father was an avid art collector and Calvin was brought up in the art world from the time she was born.
-She attended classes at the Art Institute of Chicago as a young child and went on to pursue a degree in art history from Bryn Mawr College in Pennsylvania in 1959.
+She attended classes at the Art Institute of Chicago as a young child and went on to pursue a degree in art history from Bryn Mawr College in 1959.
 Calvin worked as a private art dealer for some time before deciding to continue her education and become a fine art photographer.
-She graduated from the Art Institute of Chicago with her MFA in 1982.
-Calvin later went on to be a professor of photography at the School of the Art Institute, Illinois Institute of Technology, and Beloit College.
+She graduated from the Art Institute of Chicago in 1982 with an M.F.A.

+Calvin went on to be a professor of photography at the School of the Art Institute, Illinois Institute of Technology, and Beloit College.
 She was adjunct professor of photography at Columbia College in Chicago until 2005.
-Since she started making photographs, Calvin has had exhibits across the nation as well as in Germany and China.
+Since she started making photographs, Calvin’s work has been exhibited across the U.S., as well as in Germany and China.

 Constructing artwork

 Calvin constructs her photographs by montaging multiple slide projections and found objects into room-sized assemblages in her studio.
 She then photographs it, making a tableaux into which layers of meaning are woven.
-She does not use computer editing, just straight photography.
+She does not use computer editing.
+Instead, Calvin utilizes a method known as straight photography.
 Calvin stated, "The images can be seen as my commentary on the political and social roles projected onto society whose desires, manipulated by language and image, conflict with concerns of gender, sexuality, race and female identity."